-We will be taking two field trips per week, one to an assigned destination and the other to a swimming pool.
+We will be taking two field trips per week, one to an assigned destination and the other to the Louisville Rec center.
 Each group will be checked in and out by the camp coordinator or director.
 All field trips will be approved by Impact and camp administration to ensure safety and age appropriateness.
-If departure of field trip is before the usual time of your drop off, we ask that you please arrive a minimum of 15 minutes before the estimated departure time.
+If the departure of the field trip is before the usual time of your drop off, we ask that you please arrive a minimum of 15 minutes before the estimated departure time.
 This ensures your child can be assigned to a group for the day and a smooth transition for your child and counselors that morning.

 Field trips are not required to attend but are encouraged and parents must note that there will be no supervision at Impact Sports for you child during field trip times.
-Some locations may require a permission slip that must be signed by a parent/guardian. before the child can attend.
+Some locations may require an additional permission slip that must be signed by a parent/guardian. before the child can attend.

-BVSD or town of superior or Impact Kids Club Vans will be providing transportation for field trips.
+Adams 12 School District, town of superior or Impact Kids Club Vans will be providing transportation for field trips.
 Children and staff will observe all safety precautions as dictated by the Department of Transportation staff.